iggual/Timeless/Understanding_VortexNet.md

 ___Me:___

 _Oh well, ain't interesting that the sweetest spots always feels so short!?
 Although lucky me, I will even rather discuss this explosion of ideas with Maestro himself!
-Samim man, bravo!
+Samim man, bravo, amazing masterpiece!
 I can't wait to see what you will say!:)_

 ---
 ---